Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Second Mount Austen / Attack on the Gifu

-On 22 January, the Americans were able to move a Stuart light tank up their supply trail to Mount Austen.
+On the 22nd three Marine Stuart Light tanks were released from the 25th Division Reconnaissance squad, though the rigorous trail to the Gifu pocket left only one operational, the Americans were able to move the Stuart light tank up their supply trail to Mount Austen.
 The tank proved to be the decisive factor in the battle.
-At 10:20, the tank—protected by 16–18 riflemen—blasted three Japanese pillboxes and penetrated into the Gifu pocket.
+At 10:20, the tank—protected by 16–18 riflemen—blasted three Japanese pillboxes, including one that sustained four hits from 37mm explosive shells before crumbling, and penetrated into the Gifu pocket.
 Proceeding onward, the tank completely traversed the Gifu and destroyed five more pillboxes, breaching a gap 200 yd wide in the Japanese line.
 The American infantry surged through the gap and took positions in the middle of the Gifu.

 That night around 02:30 on 23 January, apparently realizing the battle was lost, Inagaki led his staff and most of the remaining survivors of his command—about 100 men—in a final charge on the Americans.
 In the charge, Inagaki and the remainder of his troops were killed almost to the last man.
 At sunrise, the Americans secured the rest of the Gifu.

 Sixty-four men from the American 2nd Battalion, 35th Infantry were killed during the assaults on the Gifu between 9 and 23 January, bringing the total number of Americans killed taking Mount Austen to 175.
 The Americans counted the bodies of 431 Japanese in the remains of the Gifu's fortifications and 87 elsewhere around Mount Austen.
 Total Japanese losses in the Sea Horse and both Mount Austen battles were probably between 1,100 and 1,500 men.

+Losses among the Gifu defenders are unknown but were estimated by one 2nd Battalion officer as of 9 January 1943 at 431 killed and wounded; most of the latter would later die of their wounds when combined with illness and starvation.
+A Japanese officer's recovered diary stated that the Japanese had suffered heavy casualties.
+Japanese prisoners captured in later operations referred to the combat at Hills 27 and 31 as The Battle of the Mountain of Blood.
+American troops killed during the offensive on the Gifu totaled 175 across five battalions, with a large number of wounded.
+John B. George, a Junior Infantry officer who served with the 132nd infantry in the Gifu wrote; "most of us who have fought in the Pacific are ready to admit here and now, away from all the convincing firsthand evidence we have seen — mass starvation, untold suffering, shell shock, cannibalism, mass suicide— that for sheer, bloody, hardened steel guts, the stocky and hard-muscled little Jap doughboy has it all over any of us."